-Emotional regulation refers to the processes we use to influence what emotions we have, when we have them, and how we experience or express them.
+Emotional regulation refers to the processes we use to influence our emotions when we have them and how we experience or express them.

-It involves being aware of our emotions and managing them in a healthy way so they don’t control us or cause problems.
+It involves being aware of our emotions and healthily managing them so they don’t control us or cause problems.

 Emotional regulation is essential for well-being and success in many areas of life, including at work.